alegra8611/port-punisher/README.md

 # port-punisher
-A quick port scanner that scans all 65535 ports and enumerates services on a host in under 40 seconds.
+A quick multiprocessing port scanner that scans all 65535 ports and enumerates services on a host in under 40 seconds.

 - Can scan both single ip addresses or hostnames
 - Can scan lists of ip addresses or hostnames (1 per line)